Liuzzyg/PrivCode/README.md

 - complete the project structure.

 - please clean the code structures.
+[DONE]

 - please merge the preview and master branch.
+[DONE]

 - unclear notes in your codes.